namyarxam/LAICFantasyFootball/README.md

 Week 6 rankings were done be me (Max).

 Had some fun with these.
+In case you can't tell these are AI generated images of your guy's faces.
+I have 4 images of each of y'all that were generated these were the best i picked from the group.

 ## Rankings